 The official languages of Peru are Spanish (the dominant language of the country) and the indigenous languages of Quechua and Aymara.
 There are also various unofficial languages (such as Ashaninka and other native languages) spoken throughout the country.
 Many Peruvians, particularly those in Cusco, Puno, Ayacucho and other cities and rural areas of the highlands, are bilingual, speaking both Spanish and an indigenous language.
 Indeed, it is commonplace to hear Quechua or Aymara languages used in daily conversations throughout major cities.
 The dialect of Spanish spoken in Peru is quite distinct from its counterparts, as it incorporates many native Quechua and Aymara terms.

 Indigeneity and Identity

-Longstandingstereotypes persist throughout Peru and are often referenced, especially between those from rural and urban areas.
+Longstanding stereotypes persist throughout Peru and are often referenced, especially between those from rural and urban areas.
 For instance, those with Andean or features are sometimes derogatorily referred to as ‘cholo'.
 The concept of cholo broadly describes somebody of indigenous origins residing in urban areas.
 This word can have positive or negative connotations (as the term can also sometimes be used as a unifying identity marker).
 However, the general trend is for the word to be used in a pejorative sense.
-Similarly, those from the Costa region may subject to stereotypes when traveling through the Andes (for example, some may be referred to as a ‘gringo’ or ‘foreigner’.
+Similarly, those from the Costa region may be subjected to stereotypes when travelling through the Andes (for example, some may be referred to as a ‘gringo’ or ‘foreigner’.